samuelguebo/maria/README.md

 ## Description
 Maria is a clean, simple, and fully responsive WordPress theme for corporate websites.
 It adjusts automatically to any screen size including tablets and smartphones as well as Retina displays.
 Theme is built using [Zurb Foundation](https://github.com/zurb/foundation-sites), a  framework for HTML5 / CSS3 which is SEO friendly.
 This WordPress theme was built with non-profit organizations in mind but be creative and unleash its full potential in eCommerce, business and other projects.
-Bastille is available in English, French, and Spanish for now.
+Maria is available in English, French, and Spanish for now.